Ackerland Hotel

 ✦ 45min bike on greenway to swimming lake and next town

-being in the town is awkward for getting out because the station is 25mins walk (5 bike) but being next to it resolves, with the town at a not unreasable distance to make popping out a bit more of a little outing; there's still a bakery, a resto and good pizza at 15mins walk
+being in the town woudl be awkward for getting out because the station and the property are 25mins walk (5 bike) but being next to it resolves this, yet the town at a not unreasonable distance makes popping out a bit more of a little trip; 15mins walk there's still a bakery, a resto and good pizza (2nd best burgers in France…?)

-tiny organic shop, several supermarkets including organic, brewery and weekly market; good restos, cafe and pub
+tiny organic shop, several supermarkets including organic (15mins bike), brewery and weekly market; good restos (inc a Cambodian), cafe, plus coffee/gin shop serving organic salads

 ✦ "graffiterie" in the old paper factory entirely dedicated to streetart